AnthonyFuller/TonyTools/Documentation/tools/hmlanguagetools.md

     --hexprecision  use this option if random weights should be output as their hex variants allowing for greater precision,
                         used for DLGE convert only
+    --symmetric     if a symmetric cipher should be used, early H2016 LOCR only.
 ```